MIROC-DOC/model_description/draft/p-cum.md

 4. calculation of cloud mass flux, detrainment, and precipitation `CUMFLX`.
 5. evaluation of cloud water and cloud cover by cumulus `CUMCLD`.
 6. calculation of the change in temperature and specific humidity by detrainment `CLDDET`.
-7. calculation of freezing, melting, and evaporation `CUMDWN`.
+7. calculation of freezing, melting, evaporation, sublimation, and downdraft mass flux `CUMDWN`.
 8. calculation of the change in temperature and specific humidity by compensating subsidence `CLDSBH`.
 9. calculation of cumulus momentum transport `CUMCMT`.
 10. calculation of tracer updraft `CUMUPR`.